Kia ora, and thank you for visiting

 You may just be wondering where my life began?
-Imagine a very young Jane running cross country through dairy farms.
-My upbringing was classic, rural down to earth, small town New Zealand.
-I grew up within a multicultural family (Maltese Mother and 5th generation Kiwi/English Father).
-I believe strongly in what Jesus said about how we must "seek and find", to be curious, to seek joy and enjoy life.
+Imagine a very young Jane running cross-country through dairy farms.
+My upbringing was classic, rural down-to-earth, small-town Aotearoa New Zealand.
+I grew up in a multicultural family (Maltese Mother and NZ/English Father).
 Cartoons were an early favourite pastime, and I have sketched for as long as I can remember.
-As I have grown, so has my artwork and it continues to be a work in progress, infinitely striving to "seek and find".
+As I have grown, so has my artwork, and it continues to be a work in progress, infinitely striving to "seek and find".
 I have always been drawn to sketching with pen and pencil; enjoying the simplicity and the flexibility.
-Paint, paper, canvas and wood are also my common choices as I continue to experiment with digital media and am transforming with watercolour and stained glass digital production.
+I have worked with paper, canvas, plastics, glass and wood.
+I now continue to experiment with digital media and am transforming with watercolour and stained glass digital production.